 Government officials, disaster response planners, and members of the public can use this interactive mapping tool to make the process of disaster debris and recovery:

 - Faster – Responders avoid wasted trips, traffic, and closures, and communities recover sooner.

 - Safer – Responders and passersby sustain fewer injuries, and the risk of environmental impact is minimized.

 - Smoother – Agencies preserve staff time and resources, and communities increase recycling levels, saving money and landfill capacity.

 The DDRT runs on a geographic information system platform and provides location and other information for 12 types of recycling facilities and landfills that handle disaster debris.
-DDRT data cover more than 6,000 facilities across 13 states, with expansion to a full national dataset planned for 2019.
+DDRT data cover more than 20,000 facilities across 50 states, Puerto Rico, and the U.S. Virgin Islands.
 The tool also contains advanced features to help responders mark up the map with staging areas and other landmarks, track drive times and elevation profiles, and navigate the fastest routes around hazards.

-The DDRT launched in 2008 in response to the large volume of material landfilled instead of recycled or recovered after Hurricane Katrina, and the current expansion begun in 2018 has included robust coordination with state and tribal stakeholders.
-The DDRT team recently presented its tools to an audience of 900 at the EPA Sustainable Materials Management Web Academy.
-Illinois EPA has successfully used the DDRT for tornado response operations, and tribal agencies in Region 5 have used it to develop disaster debris plans and training programs.
+The DDRT launched in 2008 in response to the large volume of material landfilled instead of recycled or recovered after Hurricane Katrina.
+The national expansion began in 2018 and included robust coordination with state and tribal stakeholders at E-Enterprise meetings.